UMassCDS/inatator/README.md

 ####  Downloading the pretrained models
-Download the pretrained models from [here](https://data.caltech.edu/records/dk5g7-rhq64/files/pretrained_models.zip?download=1), unzip them and place them in a folder at
+If you want to run the app locally for development purposes, download the pretrained models from [here](https://data.caltech.edu/records/dk5g7-rhq64/files/pretrained_models.zip?download=1), unzip them, and place them in a folder located at
-`/path/to/ds4cg2024-inaturalist/src/backend/sinr/pretrained_models`.
+`/src/backend/sinr/pretrained_models`.
+If you only run the app in Docker, there's no need to download the models; Docker will handle this for you inside the image.

 # Installing the app